saamirkhrl/saamirkhrl/README.md

 ###

-<p align="left">I love programming and making cool projects on the web!
+<h6 align="left">I love programming and making cool projects on the web!
 I mainly program in Flask and React but also use other web frameworks/libraries.
-Let's connect! 🌱💻</p>
+Let's connect! 🌱💻</h6>
 <hr/>

 ###